faisalramzan3725/w2v_model_for_cso_classifier/README.md

 1_cso_script.py: This script extracts concept labels from a CSO (Computer Science Ontology) TTL file using regex pattern matching and stores them in a list.
 The extracted labels can optionally be saved to a CSV file, with error handling and logging functionality implemented throughout the process.

-2_paper_dataset.py: This script processes a dataset of academic papers by loading them from a CSV file, filtering for titles and abstracts, and saving them in both TXT and CSV formats.
-The script uses pandas for data manipulation and includes logging functionality to track the processing steps and any potential errors that may occur during execution.

-3_dataset_partitions.py: This script partitions a large dataset of academic paper abstracts into smaller chunks while preserving title-abstract pairs.
+2_dataset_partitions.py: This script partitions a large dataset of academic paper abstracts into smaller chunks while preserving title-abstract pairs.
 It implements memory-efficient processing by reading and writing data incrementally, with configurable partition sizes.
 The script handles large files by splitting them into at least 4 parts based on system memory constraints, with proper logging and preview functionality.

-4_clean_data.py: This script processes academic paper abstracts by cleaning text and standardizing space-related topics from CSO (Computer Science Ontology).
+3_clean_data.py: This script processes academic paper abstracts by cleaning text and standardizing space-related topics from CSO (Computer Science Ontology).
 It reads multiple partition files, replaces space-separated topics with underscore versions (e.g., "machine learning" -> "machine_learning"), and outputs cleaned versions while maintaining a log of transformations performed.

-5_strip_tokens.py: This script processes text files containing paper abstracts by cleaning and tokenizing them.
+4_strip_tokens.py: This script processes text files containing paper abstracts by cleaning and tokenizing them.
 It reads input files from 'paper_dataset' directory, converts text to lowercase, removes punctuation, and saves the tokenized output in JSON format while providing progress logs and sample outputs.

-6_bigrams_trigrams.py: This script processes text files to generate bigrams and trigrams using Gensim's Phrases model.
+5_bigrams_trigrams.py: This script processes text files to generate bigrams and trigrams using Gensim's Phrases model.
 It reads input files containing tokenized sentences, creates bigrams and trigrams based on frequency thresholds, and saves the processed n-grams to separate output files while handling errors and logging progress.

-7_w2v_model.py: This script trains a Word2Vec model on academic paper abstracts using the skip-gram algorithm.
+6_w2v_model.py: This script trains a Word2Vec model on academic paper abstracts using the skip-gram algorithm.
 It processes trigram-tokenized sentences from multiple files and generates word embeddings of specified dimensions.
 The trained model is saved in binary format with configurable parameters like vector size, window size and minimum word count.

-8_caching_word2vec_model.py: This script matches terms between Word2Vec model vocabulary and Computer Science Ontology (CSO) topics using semantic and string similarity.
+7_caching_word2vec_model.py: This script matches terms between Word2Vec model vocabulary and Computer Science Ontology (CSO) topics using semantic and string similarity.
 The matches are cached to a JSON file for later use in topic classification and recommendation systems.

 Pipeline.py - Data Processing Pipeline for Academic Papers Analysis